Gildara/100-days-of-code/log.md

 **Plan**: Saturday is normally my day off, which I use to regroup and give my subconscience a chance to catch up so I am going to try to find something that isn't really hard to do.

+**Today's Progress**: Worked on making the wiki viewer responsive.
+Also spent a good bit of time experimenting with box shadows.

+**Thoughts**: I didn't really make progress on the wiki viewer today, but I feel like I learned a lot, and I have an idea what to try next.

+### Day 21: August 6, 2017

+**Plan**: Back to bootstrap to refresh my memory and then I can try to apply it to the wiki viewer.

 **Today's Progress**:

 **Thoughts**: